-As most regular readers know, I offer Life Design Coaching, a gently “structured” approach for creating results that matter—with whatever you have to work with.
+Life Design Coaching is a gently “structured” approach to creating results that matter—with whatever you have to work with.

-But the word “structure” terrifies many creative or would-be creative folks.
+But “structure” terrifies many creative or would-be creative folks.

 Potential clients often ask me, “Isn’t the creating process “unstructured”?

 Or, “How can you create if you’re limited by conventions?
 Isn’t creating, by definition, unconventional?”